Kid Candidate

-Kid Candidate is an 2021 American documentary film directed and produced by Jasmine Stodel.
+Kid Candidate is a 2021 American documentary film directed and produced by Jasmine Stodel.
 It follows Hayden Pedigo, who runs for city council in Amarillo, Texas.

 It had its world premiere at South by Southwest on March 16, 2021.
 It was released on July 2, 2021, by Gunpowder & Sky.

 Synopsis

 The film follows Hayden Pedigo, who runs for city council in Amarillo, Texas.

 Release

 The film had its world premiere at South by Southwest on March 16, 2021.
 It was released on July 2, 2021, by Gunpowder & Sky.

 Reception

 Kid Candidate holds a 82% approval rating on review aggregator website Rotten Tomatoes, based on 17 reviews, with a weighted average of 6.20/10.